aroberge/avantpy/roadmap.md

 ## TODO

+- [ ] Remove all information about removed --diff option, including example in html file

+- [ ] Create full example for pyupper dialect.
+- [ ] Add script showing how to convert existing example in pyupper tests directory.

 - [ ] Remove redundant variable "info" in exception_handling.py

 - [ ] Add explanation about unusual spacing of translation files.